 In the MediaGlyphs Project, a bias-free pictorial language based on Chinese grammar, the genderless human figures appear in blue, green, orange, and purple.

 The Simpsons.
 They're yellow, and the trope applies only to characters that are supposed to be Caucasian or Asian.
 The show creators said this was so people who were channel-flipping would stop to see if it was something wrong with their TV.
 The "Caucasian" characters can be called either white or yellow.
 Meanwhile, Southwest Asians (Arabs and Indo-Aryans) tend to be rendered "white" (which is to say, "yellow") or "Mexican brown".
 South Asians such as Apu Nahasapeemapetilon and Southeast Asians such as the Thai restaurant owner will be "reddish-brown" (like Native Americans).
 Chinese characters tend to be "white" ("yellow"), while Japanese characters are depicted either as icy pale (as if they were all wearing geisha or kabuki makeup) or "white" ("yellow").
+This is made even more confusing by the fact that the show's two most prominent Latino characters, Dr. Nick Riviera and Bumblebee Man, are yellow and brown, respectively.

 Also lampshaded in an episode where Abe Simpson is considering marrying Marge's mother.
 Homer, concerned about he and Marge potentially becoming step-siblings, worries that their children will become freaks with "pink skin, no overbites and five fingers on each hand"...flash to a brief unsettling image of the Simpson children drawn as "normal" humans.